Restaurants and businesses throughout Golden Isles offer modified services

 Chick-fil-A-St. Simons Island

 All orders will be treated as carry-out orders.
-Dine-in options are no longer availabe.
+Dine-in options are no longer available.

 CJ's Italian Restaurant- St. Simons Island

 CJ's Italian Restaurant is open and is working to offer hands free payment options.
-Delivery is also available through DoorDash and with Island Time Take.
+Delivery is also available through DoorDash and with Island Time Takeout.

 Cunningham Jewelers-Brunswick